 Customization reduces the time needed to access the data and helps your teams stay on top of their game.

-Collaboration tools are quite frequently found in CRM platforms.
-These tools can be categorized into two groups:
+CRM platforms usually come with collaboration tools.
+These tools can be categorized into two groups.

 - Those that streamline communication inside and between teams, and enable easier communication management with clients and customers.

-- Those that are designed to improve the workflow, such as calendar and project management.
+- Workflow improvement tools, such as calendar and project management.